 Are you looking for the best kitten food for your kitty?

 Most of you will be looking for a short answer, so the short answer is Yes, cats can eat pork.
 But, like always that doesn’t mean that they should.

-With that said, giving your cat small amounts of pork products is going to be okay and you should only allow pork as a treat on rare occasions in very small amounts.
+Giving your cat small amounts of pork products is going to be okay but, you should only allow pork as a treat on rare occasions and in very small amounts.

 There are many great cat food options available today and formulated to give everything your cat needs.
 Orijen cat food is a great option if you’re looking for an all-round balanced diet.